delmic/odemis/doc/develop/microscope.rst

  * se-detector: secondary electron detector of the SEM
  * bs-detector: backscattered electron detector of the SEM
  * ebic-detector: EBIC detector of the SEM
- * cl-detector: a catholumincesence detector, synchronised with the e-beam
+ * cl-detector: a cathodoluminescence detector, synchronised with the e-beam
- * spectrometer: A spectrometer.
+ * spectrometer: A detector to acquire multiple wavelengths information simultaneously.
 It provides the same interface as a DigitalCamera, but the Y dimension of the shape is 1.
-   If it can change of centre wavelength, it should have a child, with role "spectrograph" that provide a "wavelength" axis and possibly a "grating" axis.
+If the device has actuators, for instance to change the centre wavelength, access to them is via another component "spectrograph" which affects this detector.
+See below.
  * spectrometer-integrated: same as the spectrometer, but the detector is also used as a 'ccd'.
+ * monochromator: A detector to acquire one wavelength at a time.
  * overview-ccd: a (optical) view of the whole sample from above
  * chamber-ccd: a (optical) view of the inside chamber
  * time-correlator: a one-dimension detector with "T", the time, as dimension.